-Electoral systems play a fundamental role in shaping how elections are organized and also inform the operations of election management authorities (EMAs) both in established and struggling democracies.1 In the former like the United States, France, Canada, and Mongolia, these systems are facilitated by an enabling electoral environment, strong democratic institutions and high-level citizens' political awareness, even though recent electoral development in these countries has deflated the democratic values of elections.2 In the latter, however, these facilitating factors are in short (or no) supply.
+Electoral systems play a fundamental role in shaping how elections are organized and also inform the operations of election management authorities (EMAs) both in established and struggling democracies.
+In the former like the United States, France, and Mongolia, these systems are facilitated by an enabling electoral environment, strong democratic institutions and high-level citizens' political awareness.
+In the latter, however, these facilitating factors are in short (or no) supply.
 In the case of Nigeria, the winner-takes-all majoritarian electoral system (MES) shapes the Nigerian electoral process, with heightened tension that usually besieges the process.
-The system allows winners to win everything in the same way losers lose everything.3 When juxtaposed within the context of ambiguous and lax legal provisions that rarely restrain Nigerian politicians from deploying clandestine electoral strategies, these politicians see politics as a survival-of-the-fittest kind of contest in which the use of any strategies (whether legal or not) is considered a political norm.
-This way, electoral irregularities - deviations from set electoral rules, violations of electoral integrity, unlawful interference with the electoral process, and infringements on voters' electoral rights; have consistently defined elections held in Nigeria since the commencement of the present democratic engagement in 1999.4 The menu of electoral irregularities includes electoral malpractice, election manipulation, vote rigging and violence.5
+The system allows winners to win everything in the same way losers lose everything.
+When juxtaposed within the context of ambiguous and lax legal provisions that rarely restrain Nigerian politicians, they see politics as a survival-of-the-fittest kind of contest in which the use of any strategies (whether legal or not) has become the political norm.
+This way, electoral process and infringements on voters' electoral rights; have consistently defined Nigerian elections since the current democratic dispensation began in 1999.
+The menu of electoral irregularities includes electoral malpractice, election manipulation, vote rigging and violence.

-Thus, Onapajo observes that there is a preponderance of irregularities that perennially characterize Nigerian elections.
-Similarly, another study notes that swaying the electoral process to unpopularly determine its outcome using such strategies as vote buying has consistently reflected on elections conducted in Nigeria between 1999 and 2019.
-The recent deployment of digital technology to curb this problem relatively enhanced public confidence in the election procedures, but failed to guarantee electoral credibility.
-Machine politics and godfatherism are identified by Jinadu and Ibeanu as plausible twin factors that exacerbate the problem of electoral irregularities in Nigeria.
-Onuoha et al. highlight the issue of militarization of the electoral process as a reflection of the postcolonial character of Nigerian election politics with its (militarization's) undermining effects on electoral credibility.
-Machine postcolonial character of Nigerian election politics
+Thus, Onapajo observes that there is a preponderance of irregularities that perennially characterize Nigerian elections, particularly since 1999.1 Similarly, another study notes that swaying the electoral process to unpopularly determine its outcome using such strategies as vote buying has consistently reflected on elections conducted in Nigeria between 1999 and 2019.2 The recent deployment of digital technology to curb this problem relatively enhanced public confidence in the election procedures, but failed to guarantee electoral credibility.3 Machine politics and godfatherism are identified by Jinadu and Ibeanu as plausible twin factors that exacerbate the problem of electoral irregularities in Nigeria.4 Onuoha et al. highlight the issue of militarization of the electoral process as a reflection of the postcolonial character of Nigerian election politics with its (militarization's) undermining effects on electoral credibility.5

-There are also cross-national studies on electoral systems in new democracies.
-By increasing the stakes of electoral contests, these studies are a testament that majoritarian systems herald more cases of violence than countries with proportional representation or mixed systems.
-Some scholars like Birch have argued that single-member district (SMD) elections, when held under plurality and majority rule, have a higher probability to end in malpractice.
-Birch advanced two reasons to support this argument.
-One, candidates in SMD systems have more to gain from individual efforts to manipulate elections than is the case for candidates in proportional representation (PR) contests.
-Two, malfeasance is more efficient under SMD rules because the number of votes that must be altered to change election outcome is typically smaller than it is under PR.
-Others observe that the incidence of electoral violence in semi-democratic settings has become a reinforcing tool for other forms of manipulation.
-Still others contend that electoral irregularities may be a plausible reaction to poor electoral integrity.
-While some qualitative researches examine forms of electoral irregularities and maintained that different forms are substitutional and exclusionary, others are manipulative and destructive in certain situations.
-Most cases of election irregularities and violence occur in the pre-election period and they are intended to influence the process and outcome of elections.
-Obiagu argues that despite their aim of ensuring peaceful power transfer, elections in most African developing countries are riddled with electo-political violence and result in the decline of democratic traits.
-Some
+There are also cross-national studies on electoral systems in young democracies.
+By increasing the stakes of electoral contests, these studies are a testament that majoritarian systems herald more cases of violence than countries with proportional representation or mixed systems.6 Scholars observe that the incidence of electoral violence in semi-democratic settings has become a reinforcing tool for other forms of manipulation.
+Others contend that electoral irregularities may be a plausible reaction to poor electoral integrity.7 While some qualitative researches examine forms of electoral irregularities and maintained that different forms are substitutional and exclusionary, others are manipulative and destructive in certain situations.8 Most cases of election irregularities and violence occur in the pre-election period and they are intended to influence the process and outcome of elections.9 Obiagu argues that despite their aim of ensuring peaceful power transfer, elections in most African developing countries are riddled with electo-political violence and result in the decline of democratic traits.10